cn-uofbasel/PyCN-lite/README.md

 Library included:
 * NDN and CCNx parsing/formatting library, can be used in IoT end devices

+## Example config

-Example config using an ESP8266 as a local ICN/WiFi access point and serving at the same time as a gateway to the NDN testbed:
+You can use a ESP8266 device as a local ICN/WiFi access point acting at the same time as a gateway to the NDN testbed:

 ![PyCN config](doc/PyCN-config.png "PyCN as an IoT gateway")